sarkome-official/webpage/src/content/docs/docs/philosophy.md

+---
+title: The Virtual Mind
+description: Sarkome's cognitive architecture and the philosophy of generative discovery.
+---

 # The Philosophy: The Virtual Mind

 Sarkome is built on the belief that a discovery engine should function as a **cognitive architecture**, not a search tool.
 The system doesn't merely retrieve information—it *thinks*.